core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 #### Reboot and Total Loss {#ssec-loss-mutable-context-total}

-In case a loss of the Sender Context and/or of all the Recipient Contexts is detected (e.g., following a reboot), the endpoint MUST NOT protect further messages using this Security Context to avoid reusing a nonce with the same AEAD key.
+In case a loss of the Sender Context and/or of the Recipient Contexts is detected (e.g. following a reboot), the endpoint MUST NOT protect further messages using this Security Context to avoid reusing an AEAD nonce with the same AEAD key.

 In particular, before resuming its operations in the group, the endpoint MUST retrieve new Security Context parameters from the Group Manager (see {{sec-group-re-join}}) and use them to derive a new Sender Context (see {{ssec-sender-recipient-context}}).
 Since this includes a newly derived Sender Key, the server will not reuse the same pair (key, nonce), even when using the Partial IV of (old re-injected) requests to build the AEAD nonce for protecting the corresponding responses.